ArDoCo/ReplicationPackage-ICSE25_LiSSA-Toward-Generic-Traceability-Link-Recovery-through-RAG/LiSSA-RATLR-V1/README.md

-# Replication Package for "LiSSA: Toward Generic Traceability Link Recovery through Retrieval-Augmented Generation"
+# LiSSA RATLR V1
-This is the replication package for our paper "LiSSA: Toward Generic Traceability Link Recovery through Retrieval-Augmented Generation".
-This package contains the source code for the LiSSA tool, the dataset used in the evaluation, and the results of the evaluation.
+This part of the replication package contains the code and datasets used to create the results without the significance tests.
+It represents a former version of the tool (i.e., without features like seed definition).

-## Requirements
-- Java JDK 21 + Maven 3
-- Open AI subscription: API Key

-## Structure of this Repository
+## Structure of this version of LiSSA
 * `lissa/` contains the source code of the LiSSA tool.
 * `evaluation/` contains the datasets used in the evaluation and the results of the evaluation.

-## Installation
-a.
-You can use the provided JAR.
-b.
+## Installation (Local only; In the Docker container, everything is already set up)
 You can build the project using Maven using `cd lissa && mvn package` .
 The Jar will be created in the target folder in the lissa project (lissa/target/ratlr-*-jar-with-dependencies.jar).

 ## Usage
 1. Select the dataset you want to use for evaluation and go to this directory.
 E.g., `cd evaluation/smos`